papyri/site-docs/checklist.md

  * IV, Ptolemaic Legal Texts from the Theban Area, ed.
 C.A.R.
 Andrews.
 London 1990.
 Published texts in vol. IV are numbered sequentially Cat.
 1 to Cat.
 48. The indexes, however, give inventory number references.
 There is a concordance of inventory numbers with publication numbers on p.
 108. In addition there is a concordance of Cat. nos. and plate nos. on p.
 129. &#91;BMP&#93; [Online: HathiTrust](https://babel.hathitrust.org/cgi/pt?id=mdp.39015021458040)

 ### P.Brit.Mus.Reich
 = _Papyri juristischen Inhalts in hieratischer und demotischer Schrift aus dem British Museum_, ed.
 N. Reich.
 Vienna 1914.
 (DenkschriftWien 55, Abh.
 3).
+[Online: archive.org](https://archive.org/details/papyrijuristisch00reic)

 ### P.Brookl.
 = _Greek and Latin Papyri, Ostraca, and Wooden Tablets in the Collection of the Brooklyn Museum_, ed.
 J.C.
 Shelton.
 Florence 1992.
 (Pap.Flor.
 XXII).
 Nos.
 1—26 and 88—91 are papyri; nos.
 27—31 tablets; nos.
 32—87 ostraca; nos.
 92—115 descriptions of papyri; nos.
 116—184 descriptions of ostraca.
 Nos.
 24, 100, and 101 are Latin; no. 20 bilingual.
 [LGF] {ddb:p.brook}